run-llama/llama_deploy/examples/message-queue-integrations/solace/quick_start/README.md

 ```

 #### Verification
 Open the PubSub+ interface in your browser.
 If you’re running PubSub+ locally, go to http://localhost:8080.
 Use ‘admin’ for both the username and password.
 Once the dashboard loads, click on ‘Try Me’ from the left-side menu.
-Then, subscribe to the 'hello_workflow', 'ping_workflow' and 'control_plane' topics to monitor events.
+Then, subscribe to the 'llama_deploy.hello_workflow', 'llama_deploy.ping_workflow' and 'llama_deploy.control_plane' topics to monitor events.

 ## Run
 Deploy the core on a terminal.